exasol/public-knowledgebase/Connect-with-Exasol/how-to-use-exasol-as-a-linked-server-in-sql-server.md

 ## Prerequisites

 * The Exasol ODBC driver for windows, in the architecture (x86 / amd64) fitting the SQL Server installation.
 We recommend installing the latest available Exasol ODBC driver, even if it is a newer version than your Exasol database.
 All drivers are backward compatible.
-[Downloads](https://www.exasol.com/portal/display/DOWNLOAD)
+You can get them here: [Downloads](https://www.exasol.com/portal/display/DOWNLOAD)
 * A properly configured ODBC data source (DSN), again with the correct architecture (x86 or 64).
 	+ Provide a default schema if schema name and user name are not equal.
 The following setup will be limited to accessing tables in that schema
 	+ on the advanced tab, check the "Show only current schema" option.
 This will limit all catalog queries to one schema, eliminating "more than one table" errors later.